leanprover-community/aesop/README.md

 A **rule builder** is a metaprogram that turns an expression into an Aesop rule.
 When you tag a declaration with the `@[aesop]` attribute, the builder is applied to the declared constant.
 When you use the `add` clause, as in `(add <phase>
-<builder> <term>)`, the builder is applied to the given term, which may involve
+<builder> (<term>))`, the builder is applied to the given term, which may
-hypotheses from the goal.
+involve hypotheses from the goal.
 However, some builders only support global constants.
+If the `term` is a single identifier, e.g. the name of a hypothesis, the parentheses around it are optional.

 Currently available builders are: